leenapthine/CrowdHype/README.md

 TOTAL                                           487     64    87%
 ```

-It will also run lint checks on Python and YAML files.
+'tests-all' will also run lint checks on Python and YAML files.